 What are the costs associated with recycling and disposing of carpets?

-If you are disposing of carpet from your home, you may be able to rely on your local council bulky waste collection service.
-While you have to arrange for this to be collected outside of your general waste collection, it is often free of charge.
-However, if your carpet disposal is part of your business, you need to cover the costs of this disposal yourself.
-At Business Waste, we can help you cut costs on all areas of waste disposal by providing you with free access to bins and ensuring that your waste is collected quickly and efficiently.
+When your carpet disposal is part of your business, you need to cover the costs of removal yourself.
+At Business Waste, we can help you cut carpet disposal costs by providing free bins (you pay for collection) and ensuring your waste is collected quickly and efficiently.

 How many carpets are in landfills?

-Where can you take these items to recycle/dispose of them for free?
+Where can you take carpets to recycle or dispose of them for free?

 Good waste management services are worth paying for – especially if it helps your business take better care of the environment.
 However, it’s also important to remember that your local council may sometimes be able to collect carpet waste from your home for free or for a small cost.
 Alternatively, you can resell old carpets online or donate them to charity.